-Sure, maybe early man got away with a fire and a stick, but any budding kitchen sleuth, or even a good home cook trying to up their game knows that the right equipment can make life on the hot line a whole lot easier.
-None of the selections here are necessary to cook a fantastic meal per se, but they happen to be the gadgets that I reach for most often in my own kitchen, whether I'm cooking 24 batches of the best chili ever for a Food Lab test or simply packing lunch for my wife.
+Sure, maybe early man got away with a fire and a stick, but any budding kitchen sleuth, or even a good home cook trying to up their game, knows that the right equipment can make life on the hot line a whole lot easier.
+None of the selections here are necessary, per se, to cooking a fantastic meal, but they happen to be the gadgets that I reach for most often in my own kitchen, whether I'm cooking 24 batches of the best chili ever, recipe testing, or simply packing lunch for my wife.

 You may notice that I have not included measuring spoons or cups on this list.
-That's because when I need to be precise, for the most part, I use a scale and rely on weight measurements, which are far more accurate than volume, though I do keep a set on hand for when I'm feeling lazy.
+That's because when I need to be precise, for the most part, I use a scale and rely on weight measurements, which are far more accurate than volume, though I do keep a set of spoons and cups on hand for when I'm feeling lazy.
 If you want the official Serious Eats recommendations, here are our reviews for the best measuring spoons and measuring cups.

-So here we go, in no particular order: The Food Lab's Top Ten Pieces of Kitchen Gear.
+So here we go, in no particular order: The Food Lab's top 10 pieces of kitchen gear.

-The Splash Proof Super-Fast Thermapen by Thermoworks has a hefty $96 price tag, but it's money well-spent.
-It's head-and-shoulders above the competition with a stunning range of -58 to 572°F (-50 to 300°C), 1/10th of a degree precision, unparalleled accuracy, and a read time of under three seconds.
-Because of its wide range, you won't need a separate meat, candy, or deep-fry thermometer—a singe tool does all three tasks, and how.
+The ThermoWorks Thermapen has a hefty price tag, but it's money well spent.
+It's head and shoulders above the competition, with a stunning range of -58 to 572°F (-50 to 300°C), precision to a tenth of a degree, unparalleled accuracy, and a read time of under three seconds.
+Because of its wide range, you won't need a separate meat, candy, or deep-fry thermometer—a single tool does all three tasks, and how.

 Did you know that depending on how you scoop up a cup of flour, its weight can vary by as much as 25%?
 No wonder the pizza dough that came out perfectly last week is suddenly too wet to handle this week.
 A good digital scale will make inaccuracies like that a thing of the past.
 A scale can also help you figure out how much moisture your chicken lost during roasting, or exactly how far you've reduced that stock.
 Hooray!

-Things to look for in a good scale, look for accuracy to at least one gram or one-eighth of an ounce, a capacity of at least seven to eight pounds, a tare (zero) function, measurements in both metric (g) and imperial (lb) units, a large, easy-to-read display, and a flat design for storage.
+For a good scale, look for accuracy to at least one gram or one-eighth of an ounce, a capacity of at least seven to eight pounds, a tare (zero) function, measurements in both metric (gram) and imperial (pound) units, a large and easy-to-read display, and a flat design for storage.

-The Oxo Good Grips Food Scale with Pull-out Display ($44.49) has got all of that, plus a neat pull-out display that allows you to read measurements with ease, even when weighing large, bulky items that would otherwise obscure the screen.
+This OXO scale has all of that, plus a neat pull-out display that allows you to read measurements with ease, even when you're weighing large, bulky items that would otherwise obscure the screen.
 The only problem?
 Annoying fractions in the display instead of decimals.
-Who the heck wants to measure 3/8ths of an ounce)?

 A bench scraper is one of those tools whose advantages aren't obvious until you start using it regularly.
 I keep one on my cutting board whenever I'm doing prep work.
 It quickly transfers chopped mirepoix to my saucepot or carrot peels to the trash.
 I use it to divide up dough when making pizzas, or ground beef when making burgers.

-My favorite thing to do with a Microplane Grater/Zester ($11.95) is go to town with it on an orange and watch as the little mountain of zest effortlessly grows on my cutting board.
-Or wait—my favorite thing to do is grate delicate wisps of Parmigiano-Reggiano over my Bolognese.
+My favorite thing to do with a Microplane is go to town with it on an orange and watch as the little mountain of zest effortlessly grows on my cutting board.
+Or wait—my favorite thing to do is grate delicate wisps of Parmigiano-Reggiano over my ragù bolognese.

 No, I take that back.
 My favorite thing is to grate fresh nutmeg on top of my gin flip.
 (Or is it to sprinkle chocolate shavings over my soufflé?)

-No, I've got it: It's being able to throw out my single-tasking garlic press and using my Microplane to grate garlic into tiny, even mince.
-Or ginger.
-Or shallots.
+No, I've got it: It's being able to throw out my single-tasking garlic press and use my Microplane to grate garlic (or ginger, or shallots) into tiny, even mince.

 So many things to grate, so little time!

 Want a pitcher full of margaritas?
 The blender's your friend.
 Need to make two quarts of pesto?
-OK, pull out the food processor.
-But for smaller, everyday blending tasks, an immersion hand blender is the tool for the job.
-I've owned mine for 10 years now, and use it at least three times a week.
+Okay, pull out the food processor.
+But for smaller, everyday blending tasks, an immersion-style hand blender is the tool for the job.
+I've owned mine for 10 years now, and I use it at least three times a week.

-It's great for pureeing soups directly in the pot or rapidly breaking up whole tomatoes into rough chunks for sauce.
-I also use it to make fool-proof beurre monté, or perfect two-person servings of whipped cream.
+It's great for puréeing soups directly in the pot or rapidly breaking up whole tomatoes into rough chunks for sauce.
+I also use it to make my foolproof two-minute mayonnaise, beurre monté, or perfect two-person servings of whipped cream.

-Ever get annoyed at those stubborn large pieces of egg white you come across when breading food?
-Blend the eggs for a few seconds and they'll be perfectly uniform and smooth.
+Ever get annoyed at those stubbornly large pieces of egg white you come across when breading food?
+Blend the eggs for a few seconds, and they'll be perfectly uniform and smooth.
 You like that froth on your hot chocolate?
 Heat it up in the pot and buzz it to create a luxurious foam.
 Lumps in your béchamel?
 All gone.
 After a lot of testing, we found the All-Clad to be the best-performing hand blender, blasting through ice, soup ingredients, and more.

-Did you know that in restaurant kitchens, croutons are the number-one item most burnt by line cooks?
-I can't tell you the number of times I've popped a tray of sliced bread in the oven for crostini, only to pull it out thirty minutes later after it finally sets off the smoke alarm.
+Did you know that in restaurant kitchens, croutons are the number one item most burned by line cooks?
+I can't tell you the number of times I've popped a tray of sliced bread in the oven for crostini, only to pull it out 30 minutes later after it finally set off the smoke alarm.

 At least, I used to, that is.

-So why would anyone need a salt cellar?
-Seasoning food properly is the fastest and easiest way to improve your cooking, and as any chef will tell you, the best way to season is through kosher salt.
+Why would anyone need a salt cellar?
+Seasoning food properly is the fastest and easiest way to improve your cooking, and, as any chef will tell you, the best way to season is with kosher salt.
 Pick it up between your thumb and fingers, and taste, taste, and taste again.

 Having a salt cellar in a prominent spot by your prep station or stove is a constant reminder to do just that.
 I guarantee that if you don't already have one, putting a salt cellar on your counter will make you a better cook.
-Any covered container with a wide-mouthed easy-open lid will do, but the RSVP International Salt Server with Spoon ($18.95) does it with style.
+(And Daniel agrees.)
+Any covered container with a wide-mouthed, easy-open lid will do, but this one does it with style.

-$45 might seem like a big chunk of change, but a real pepper mill is much better than the plastic disposable type, and it's an investment that will improve practically every savory food item you cook.
-The Unicorn Magnum Plus Pepper Mill ($44.95) is sturdy, has a tough, nickel-plated grinding mechanism, an easy-to-load design, and a quick grind-size adjustment screw.
+Forty-five dollars might seem like a big chunk of change, but a real pepper mill is much better than the plastic disposable type, and it's an investment that will improve practically every savory food item you cook.
+The Unicorn Magnum pepper mill is sturdy and has a tough, nickel-plated grinding mechanism; an easy-to-load design; and a quick grind-size adjustment screw.
 It was the fastest mill we tested in our pepper mill review.